Bwca/bwca/readme.md

 * [iso-datestring-validator](https://www.npmjs.com/package/iso-datestring-validator) for validating string representation of dates;
 * [property-string-path](https://www.npmjs.com/package/property-string-path) for generating string representations of all property paths in an object of any depth.

-And a bunch of less popular ones.
+And a bunch of less popular ones, the full list is [here](https://www.npmjs.com/~bwca).

 #### Chrome extensions
 * [Promoted posts blocker](https://github.com/Bwca/browser-extension__linkedin-antiprom) for removing promoted posts from LinkedinIn.